- Stories

 The most important part of making movies happens before the cameras start rolling.

 At a basic level, it’s finding the right cast, thinking of your audience first and spending the time to hone the script.
 Stuff we were taught at Uni or film school.
 Get this part right, then everything flows naturally and easy from then on – from shooting to editing.
-Even though sitting in an office looking at spreadsheets, making phones calls, months of writing and rewriting is often dull and painful; it’s the part that, by far, has the greatest impact when someone sits in the cinema and watches your film.
-I can paint out mistakes in the picture, Dick Reade can smooth out problems in the sound, but there’s no black magic that can revive a dull story.

 But I’d like to take that maxim further.
 It’s the things we’ve learned to make us better humans, before even learning to use a camera, that influences the success of a film.

-Thank you, Stallone and Dinah, for the privilege of being a part of your film.
+Thank you, Stallone and Abba, for the privilege of being a part of your film.
 I’m so proud you and so proud of the film we’ve created.
 I can’t wait to see you guys stand in front of a packed audience at the Civic and share it with the world.

 Take Home Pay premieres tomorrow (Sunday) at the Civic Theatre in Auckland.